Rob Brydon: 2000–2009: Television roles and acclaim

+In 2000 he made his mark in television comedy, with two series which he co-wrote and performed for the BBC: Human Remains, co-written by Julia Davis.
+From 2000 to 2003 he starred in the BBC television mockumentary Marion and Geoff which was commercially successful.
+Brydon plays as Keith Barret, a naïve taxi driver going through a messy divorce from his wife, Marion, who, though he fails to realise it, has had a long-standing affair with her colleague, Geoff.
+Each episode is presented as a monologue, filmed by a fixed camera in the confines of his car.

+From 2004 to 2005 Brydon starred in The Keith Barret Show which was a fictional spoof of a BBC chat show.
+In 2006 he parodied comedy panel shows such as QI, Mock the Week and Have I Got News For You in the BBC Three series Rob Brydon's Annually Retentive.
+Ed Potton of The Times found that the series "provides the perfect platform for host Brydon, playing a demonic version of himself, to mimic (often hilariously) and abuse (often brutally) his guests".

 In 2005 he portrayed a version of himself in the British comedy A Cock and Bull Story directed by Michael Winterbottom.
 Brydon starred opposite Steve Coogan.
 Dana Stevens of Slate wrote, "Rob Brydon, plays Tristram’s Uncle Toby, a blustering war veteran with a wound in an unspeakable place.
 In the modern-day scenes, Rob Brydon is, surprise, Rob Brydon, an actor with an ego even more pitifully in need of stroking than Coogan’s.
 The unscripted-sounding exchanges between these two are the funniest part of the movie".

 From 2007 to 2010 Brydon gained prominence for his leading role as Uncle Bryn in the BBC sitcom Gavin & Stacey starring Matthew Horne, Joanna Page, and James Corden.
 In the 2009 Brydon was nominated for the BAFTA Award for Best Comedy Performance as Bryn.
 Starting in 2009 Brydon has hosted the game show Would I Lie to You?.
 Since these series Brydon has developed a career path as a character actor, in both comedic and serious roles.
 He portrayed controversial theatre critic Kenneth Tynan in the BBC Four film Kenneth Tynan: In Praise of Hardcore (2005), opposite Julian Sands as Laurence Olivier.